 A central object in KPZ models is the random \textit{height function} $h:\R\times\R_{\ge0} \rightarrow\R$.
 Depending on the situation studied, $h(x, t)$ can be the height of a randomly moving interface over spatial location $x$ at time $t$, the passage time on the plane from the origin to $(x,t)$, or the free energy of point to point polymers between the origin and location $(x,t)$.

-The spatial statistics $x\mapsto h(x,t_0)$ at a fixed time $t_0$ are much better understood than the temporal process $t \mapsto h(x_0, t)$.
-Multi-time joint distributions for the height function have been obtained in several exactly solvable models \cite{Baik-Liu-19, Joha-17, Joha-19, Joha-Rahm-21, Liao-22, Liu-22}.
+The spatial statistics of $x\mapsto h(x,t_0)$ at a fixed time $t_0$ are much better understood than the temporal process $t \mapsto h(x_0, t)$.
+Multi-time joint distributions of the height function have been obtained in several exactly solvable models \cite{Baik-Liu-19, Joha-17, Joha-19, Joha-Rahm-21, Liao-22, Liu-22}.
 However, it has remained difficult to extract useful information from these impressive formulas.